Make sure you have followed this installation guide to set up the Tusk Drift CLI and SDK before moving forward with this guide.

 Stop the server after a few seconds with

-Ctrl+C and allow time for recorded traces to be exported.5
+Ctrl+C to allow time for recorded traces to be exported.5

 List and replay traces

 In your project directory, you can view the list of recorded traces by running:You can select which ones to replay as tests locally.
-Successful replay confirms deterministic behavior with outbound calls mocked from recordings.If you’d like to replay all traces and export the traces to Tusk cloud, run the following:The
+Successful replay confirms deterministic behavior with outbound calls mocked from recordings.If you’d like to replay all traces and export the traces to Tusk Drift Cloud, run:The

 --cloud flag works for tusk list too.Rollout guidance